JeffersonYu1/EE312H-Testcases/README.md

 # EE312H-Testcases
-Unofficial, student-contribution test case repository for UT Austin's EE312H Course (Software Design and Implementation).
+Student-contribution test case repository for UT Austin's EE312H Course (Software Design and Implementation).
+Unofficial, not directly affiliated with UT.
 Started Spring 2022.

 Thanks to everyone who contributed to this project! **Do not upload program source code to this repo or its forks!!**